yangshiteng/Data-Science-Learning-Path/SQL/Window Function.md

     select id, month, Salary
     from cte
     where rk > 1

+    # consecutive calculation by month, for example, current row month is 7, precieding 2 month should be 6 and 5, even though those 2 months are not existing in the table

 # Cumulative Count with preceding or following range (consecutive calculation by id)